D.K. Metcalf Player Prop Bets for NFL Week 6 | Seattle vs. Pittsburgh 10/17/2021

 Season Stats

-- Metcalf has caught 25 passes on 38 targets for 383 yards and five touchdowns, averaging 76.6 yards per game.
+- Metcalf has also chipped in with 25 grabs for 383 yards and five touchdowns this year.
+He has been targeted 38 times and averages 76.6 receiving yards per game.

-- With five targets in the red zone this season, Metcalf has been on the receiving end of 38.5% of his team's 13 red zone pass attempts.

-- The Seahawks have called a pass in 55.0% of their plays from scrimmage this year while running the ball 45.0% of the time.
-This offensive attack ranks 14th in the NFL in points scored.
+- The Seahawks have run 55.0% passing plays and 45.0% rushing plays this season.
+They rank 14th in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Metcalf's matchup with the Steelers.